 How do investment funds work?

-So what’s the difference between the funds?
+What’s the difference between the units?

 Are income or accumulation funds safer?